Six Great Bible Verses for the Elderly to Pray

 There is evidence to support the fact that the older people become, the more they pray, according to Lawrence T. White Ph.D in Why Are Old People So Religious?
 They have learned by experience that more satisfaction comes from praying than from worrying.
 Their prayer time usually includes the reading of Bible passages which express the prayers of their hearts.

-Here are six great Bible verses which the elderly can adopt, memorize and offer up to God when seeing to read becomes a problem.
-They are short, relevant to interests of the elderly, and easy to learn if they need someone to teach them.
+Here are six great Bible verses which the elderly can adopt, memorize and offer up to God even when seeing to read becomes a problem.
+They are short, relevant to interests of the elderly, and easy to learn if someone needs to teach it to them.

-My health may fail, and my spirit may grow weak, but [you] God remain the strength of my heart (Psalm 73:26 NLT)
+(1) My health may fail, and my spirit may grow weak, but [you] God remain the strength of my heart. - Psalm 73:26 NLT

 The time may come when the elderly are overwhelmed by personal suffering or by external circumstances beyond their control.
 They may be disheartened by fears of insecurity and death.
 They may even lose control of their minds, while their hearts are still in the right place.

-Because you are my helper, I sing for joy in the shadow of your wings (Psalm 63:7 NLT).
+(2) Because you are my helper, I sing for joy in the shadow of your wings. - Psalm 63:7 NLT.

-Sure, the elderly would have had struggles to become they best that they could be; but now they focus less on what they became and more on what they overcame.
+Sure, the elderly would have had struggles to become they best that they could be; but now they focus less on what they have became and more on what they have overcome.